lucasg/findrpc/README.md

 NB : wait for the autoanalysis to finish before running the script.

-NBB : if you want to regenerate the IDL, you need to have the `decompile` folder in the same directory as `findrpc.py`

 The script rely on the same heuristic as James Forshaw's [https://github.com/googleprojectzero/sandbox-attacksurface-analysis-tools/blob/master/NtApiDotNet/Win32/RpcServer.cs#L373](`FindRpcServerInterfaces`) but is a bit more powerful since it can use IDA's xrefs system to uncover "non-obvious" structures between RPC structures  (e.g. in the case of a proxy definition).